EsEnZeT/KFIRCBot/README.md

 [`KFIRCBot`] is a fully automated mutator but you can also use following commands on channel:
 * `!status` - force show current game status
 * `!s <message>` - send message through bot to active game
+* `!log <1/0>` - ON/OFF logging active gameplay events to channel.
+* `!help` - will show all of the above commands, just in case if you forget

+Even if `fLog` will be defined as 0 you can still get output from any commands posted above.
+Only `!s <message>` won't care about `fLog` parameter (will send message to players and forcibly enable logging), because you want to get answers right?

+For example, if you used `fLog=0` bot will join channel and won't log current gameplay as long as you don't tell him to do this: `!log 1`.
+It can be usefull if you don't want too much spam, but if you want to use it without that, just specify `fLog=1` in config.
 [`KFIRCBot`]: https://raw.github.com/EsEnZeT/KFIRCBot/master/KFIRCBot.u